michaelerule/Loback_et_al/README.md

 Source code files for the paper "Stable Task Information from an Unstable Neural Population".

-Contact LD and/or CDH to obtain the datasets necessary to reproduce these analyses.
+Datasets from [Driscoll et al. 2017](https://www.sciencedirect.com/science/article/pii/S0092867417308280) are needed to run these analyses.
+Contact LND or CDH to obtain the datasets necessary to reproduce these analyses.

 `Version 1/Loback'` contains ARL's Matlab source code.
 This was used to render Figure 2, as well as in prelimenary analyses for Figures 3 and 4.
 There is also some plotting commands in Python.